Pusat Bandar Puchong LRT station: History

 The extension of both Sri Petaling Line and Kelana Jaya Line were announced on 29 August 2006 by then Malaysian Deputy Prime Minister Mohd Najib Abdul Razak.
 This is also confirmed by then Prime Minister of Malaysia Tun Abdullah Badawi in his National Budget speech in 2006.
 The current site of the station was confirmed in 2007 and was initially named Bandar Metro Puchong station.

 Construction started in 2010, while fault free test runs of the trains started on 22 January 2016.
 Although it faced some delays, the station was opened on 31 March 2016, as a part of the second phase of the extension.

 The construction was complained to have caused damage on roads and shops to the nearby areas.
 The construction of the extension was said to have caused a flash flood in the area near the station.
 The slow progress of the construction was complained by residences nearby, and it had caused disruption to the shop owners nearby as it occupies the parking space provided in the area.

 Incidents and accidents

 An Indian man was found dead 100 metres away from the station.
 Based on the station's CCTV footage, the man was walking on the track before he was hit by the train.
 The victim was pronounced dead at the scene.
 The accident had caused the service of the line to be disrupted to allow police to remove the body from the location.

 In October 2018, the lift of the station broke down and caused disabled commuters to be stranded at the station as there is no alternative route for them.
 Prasarana later apologized and the lift was repaired by the next day.

+On June 3rd 2025, a 63-year-old Taiwanese man was pronounced dead after falling onto the LRT tracks at this station.
+Based on CCTV footage, initial reports suggested that the death was an accident.
+The Royal Malaysian Police have opened an investigation into the matter.